Motivic multiplicativity of complete intersections: Isogenous correspondences and cycle relations

 \section{Isogenous correspondences and cycle relations}

-In this preparatory section, we provide constructions of isogenous correspondences for Fano and Calabi-Yau complete intersections in certain ambient varieties.
-Then we establish relevant cycle relations, which will be important for determining the motivic multiple multiplicativity defect for such varieties.
-Remarkably, the notion of $K$-correspondences was first introduced by Voisin to study a problem of Kobayashi and some $K$-correspondences have already been constructed for certain Calabi-Yau varieties \cite{Voi04}.
-In the subsequent Calabi-Yau case, the idea of construction is essentially due to Voisin.
-Nevertheless, under our situation, we require a slightly more flexible notion. \begin{definition} Let $X$ be any smooth connected projective variety of dimension $n$.
-A correspondence $\Sigma\in\text{CH}^n(X\times X)$ is \emph{isogenous}, if for some representing cycle $\sum_i m_i\Sigma_i$, each component $\Sigma_i$ of its support dominates the two factors via the natural projections.
-It is a $K$-autocorrespondence if moreover, for each $i$ and any desingularization $\tau:\widetilde{\Sigma}_i\rightarrow\Sigma_i$, the two composite morphisms $f_k=p_k\circ\tau: \widetilde{\Sigma}_i\rightarrow X$ ($k=1, 2$) have the same ramification divisor. \end{definition}
+In this preparatory section, we construct isogenous correspondences for Fano and Calabi--Yau complete intersections in certain ambient varieties.
+We then establish the associated cycle relations, which will play an important role in determining the motivic multiple multiplicativity defects of these varieties.

+The notion of a $K$-correspondence was introduced by Voisin \cite{Voi04} in connection with a problem of Kobayashi, and $K$-correspondences have been constructed for certain typical Calabi--Yau varieties in \cite{Voi04}.
+In the Calabi--Yau case considered below, the basic idea underlying our construction is essentially due to Voisin.
+For our purposes, however, we require a slightly more flexible notion. \begin{definition} Let $X$ be a smooth connected projective variety of dimension $n$.
+A correspondence $\Sigma\in\text{CH}^n(X\times X)$ is said to be \emph{isogenous}, if it admits a representative $\sum_i m_i\Sigma_i$ such that every irreducible component $\Sigma_i$ of its support dominates both factors under the natural projections.